ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

 corresponding network elements, and the leaf "port-ref" links termination points to their physical port components, thereby enabling direct correlation between the {{!RFC8345}}
-topology and the underlying inventory model.
+topology and the underlying inventory.

 ## "What-if" Scenarios {#sec-whatif}